What Is an Author Brand and Why Does It Matter?

 An author brand is neither of these.
 But also kind of both.

-The second definition is the familiar one for marketers – the product or company is a ‘brand’ that is built up with a unique design and/or advertising.
+The second definition is the familiar one for marketers; the product or company is a ‘brand’ that is built up with a unique design and/or advertising.
 For you, it’s best to think of yourself (the author) as the brand and your book as a product or, as some in marketing describe it, a brand extension.

-All of this brings us to the most important thing to keep in mind as you plan and develop your brand: an author brand is more than just the books you write.
-Your brand identity is a combination of you, what you write, and the author (also you) who is the face of your business.
+All of this brings us to the most important thing to remember as you plan and develop your brand: an author brand is more than just the books you write.

 The Basics: Defining Your Author Brand